25 Healthy Ways to Fight Inflammation

 21. Get out into nature

 Spending time in nature is one of the simplest things you can do to support health inflammation levels.
 In fact, a study showed that exposure to green space reduces the risk of type II diabetes, cardiovascular disease, premature death, preterm birth, stress, and high blood pressure.
-(Yes, really!)
-So today, take a few minutes to walk the beach, take a walk in the neighborhood, or even just start out the window at the trees or flowers outside.
+So take a few minutes to take a walk through the neighborhood — ideally to a green place with some trees.

 22. Try arnica